Paritosh7/Copy-Cat/README.md

 ### Project Details

-- Custom View implementation of an exploding button, once tapped provides three child views with the above described functionalities.
+- Custom View implementation of an exploding button, when tapped explodes into three more buttons with the above functionalities
-- Window Manager is used for an Overlay that appears on the screen only when a user has copied something.
+- Window Manager is used to display an Overlay that appears whenever a user copies something
-- Services are used to subscribe to the Clipboard events.
-The application gracefully handles Foreground and Background Services based on the device’s SDK version.
+- The application gracefully selects Foreground or Background Service based on the device's SDK version which is used to subscribe to the clipboard events.
-- The application will start the Service once the device is turned on or restarted which will be based on user’s preference for the application.
+- A feature is available which lets the Service stay on/off when the device starts or restarts based on user preference

 ### Technologies Used